'Sang Linggo nAPO Sila

+History

+First year

-'Sang Linggo nAPO Sila started its first live broadcast from the ABS-CBN Delta Theater on January 28, 1995.
-The core hosts from the previous show Sa Linggo nAPO Sila (led by the APO Hiking Society) were initially joined by various ABS-CBN contract artists on a twice-weekly basis, until the show established its own core of regular hosts committed to appear on a daily basis.
+'Sang Linggo nAPO Sila started its first live broadcast from the ABS-CBN Delta Theater on February 4, 1995.
+The core hosts from the previous show Sa Linggo nAPO Sila (led by the Apo Hiking Society) were initially joined by various ABS-CBN contract artists on a twice-weekly basis, until the show established its own core of regular hosts committed to appear on a daily basis.

 It garnered high ratings most especially in provinces and cities where ABS-CBN had superior signal.
-But the real challenge for 'Sang Linggo was the show's content itself as it tried to veer away from the usual noontime format of slapstick humor and various talent portions that its predecessor (and now competitor on GMA Network) Eat Bulaga!" (which added Allan K., Francis Magalona, Jose Manalo, Donna Cruz, and others to its roster of hosts as well) had presented to its viewers.
-Eventually, the show decided to compete for viewership by coming up with various game and talent portions as their answer to their rival show's own tried and tested segments.
-Among the portions that were a hit to its viewers on its initial year were "Conan the Beautician", "Hibangers", "Pop-Pinoyan", and "Princess Asia".
+But the real challenge for 'Sang Linggo was the show's content itself as it tried to veer away from the usual noontime format of slapstick humor and various talent portions that its predecessor (and formerly a competitor on GMA Network) Eat Bulaga! (now on TV5) (which added Allan K., Francis Magalona, Jose Manalo, Donna Cruz, and others to its roster of hosts as well) had presented to its viewers.
+Eventually, the show decided to compete for viewership by coming up with various game and talent portions as their answer to their rival show's own segments.
+Among the portions that were popular to its viewers on its initial year were "Conan the Beautician", "Hibangers", "Pop-Pinoyan", "Princess Asia", and the highlight game portion "Sarimanok Sweepstakes".